spoofzu/DeepViolet/README.md

 <h1>DeepViolet, SSL/TLS Introspection Tool</h1><br/>
 ==========
 <p/>
 DeepViolet is a Java tool for introspection of SSL\TLS sessions.
 DeepViolet can be run from the **command line**, **GUI desktop application**, or you can include the **DeepViolet API** within your own Java projects.
-The tool was originally inspired by the work of Qualys SSL Labs and Ivan Ristić.
 Original blog article post describing this project, http://www.securitycurmudgeon.com/2014/07/ssltls-introspection.html<br/>
 <p/>
 <b>BENEFITS</b>
 This tool helps you understand state of X.509 certificates run on servers.
 Some ideas you may find useful.